 Many children and young people at Winchelsea have special educational needs that arise from a combination of learning difficulties, e.g. MLD with a SPLD (e.g. dyslexia), or SLD with an SLCN.
 More recently, Complex Learning Difficulties and Disabilities (CLDD) has been recognised in law and the new definition includes:

 “Children and young people with Complex Learning Difficulties and Disabilities (CLDD) have conditions that co-exist.
 These conditions overlap and interlock creating a complex profile”.

-The school has classrooms that can accommodate up to 12 pupils and a number of specialist rooms, including a music room, Creative Arts room and a Food Technology room.
+The school has classrooms that can accommodate up to a maximum of 12 pupils and a number of specialist rooms, including a life skills centre, Creative Arts room and a Food Technology room.
 Winchelsea has resourced provision for Speech and Language Therapy, Physiotherapy, Occupational Therapy, Sensory Integration Therapy, Behaviour Support and Pastoral Care.
 The school also has a well-resourced Early Years Foundation Stage (EYFS) base.

 How the Special Educational Needs of Pupils are Identified and Reviewed

 In partnership with parents, outside agencies such as the Educational Psychology Services, Paediatricians from the Health Service and Community Learning Disability Services play an important part in helping to identify need.
 An expression of concern that a child is showing signs of having special educational needs may result in a Statutory Assessment of Special Educational Needs as per the SEN Code of Practice ((DfE, DfH 2014).) or a Statutory Assessment for an Education Health and Care Plan (DfE, DfH 2014).
 This in turn may lead to Winchelsea being named as appropriate provision to meet those needs.